 Even if you don’t have any intentions of shopping, simply taking photographs of the place can feel amazing.

-Another thing that no traveler should skip out on is grabbing a bite to eat.
+Another thing that no traveller should skip out on is grabbing a bite to eat.

 Just off the main road of the market you can find the buffet street, which is a laneway filled with really good authentic food.

-The buffet street even has communal seating, so it’s very easy to meet another likeminded traveler, and to make new friends.
+The buffet street even has communal seating, so it’s very easy to meet another like-minded traveller, and to make new friends.

 - Location: Sisavangvong Road

-Spirituality and religion play a deep role in the country of Laos, and there are plenty of old traditions that are still being practiced to this very day.
+Spirituality and religion play a deep role in the country of Laos, and there are plenty of old traditions that are still being practised to this very day.